Creatine is a widely used and well-researched compound for bodybuilding.

 What Does Science Have to Say About Creatine?

 A creatine supplement is a product that contains an element that has been researched extensively and is used to increase muscle mass.
-A large number of studies have connected creatine to a wide range of beneficial effects.
+A large number of studies have connected creatine to a wide range of beneficial effects, like muscle recovery, reducing the chances of loss of muscle mass, and more.
 The effectiveness of creatine is the reason why creatine is among the most popular bodybuilding supplements used by athletes.

 After reviewing more than 300 studies centering on the relationship between creatine and muscle development, scientists noted that 70 percent of the studies indicated highly relevant increases in muscle volume as a result of the supplementation of creatine.
-Generally speaking, research has shown that creatine boosts performance by 5 to 15 percent in the short term and maximum strength and stamina.
+Generally speaking, research has shown that more creatine in the body means it boosts performance by 5 to 15 percent in the short term and maximum strength and stamina.

 Creatine was recognized for its extra advantages in 2017.
 Researchers noted the amazing benefits of creatine.
 In their study, the researchers discovered that creatine provided ergogenic effects, increasing physical performance as well as a variety of therapeutic benefits.
 In addition, creatine has a reputation for being safe.
 This attribute is associated with a low incidence of adverse effects and health hazards.